chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository-Nexus.md

 ### Create User To Push Packages To The Repository

 By default anybody will be able to install / upgrade packages from the repository.
 However only authenticated users will be able to push packages to the repository.
 The authentication used is an **API Key**.
+Let's go ahead and create a user with permission to push packages to the repository.

-Let's go ahead and create a user with permission to push packages to the repository:
+When creating a user to push packages we can again create it through the browser or using PowerShell.
+If you want to follow the steps and create it through the browser, follow these steps:

 1. **Log In** as the `admin` user (or another user you have created with Administrator privileges);
 1. If you have not changed the defaults then see [**Step 1: Change the Administrative Password and Email Address**](https://help.sonatype.com/repomanager3/installation/post-install-checklist) for the defaults. **If the repository will be used in production we strongly recommend you change your username and / or password.**;